filamentphp/filament/packages/actions/docs/05-grouping-actions.md

 ## Customizing the group trigger style

 The button which opens the dropdown may be customized in the same way as a normal action.
-[All of the methods available for trigger buttons](trigger-button) may be used to customize the group trigger button:
+[All the methods available for trigger buttons](trigger-button) may be used to customize the group trigger button:

 ```php
 use Filament\Support\Enums\ActionSize;